What’s it all about?

 At St. Paul’s, we know that financial stewardship is an important component of a balanced spiritual life.
 Returning to God from that which God has given us is a tangible way to express our faith.
 When each of us gives as we are able, together we fund ministry within our parish, to the East Bay community, and the world.

 What is a pledge?

-A pledge is an estimate of giving; some call it a statement of intent.
+A pledge is an estimate of your plan for financial giving to St. Paul’s for calendar year 2023; some call it a statement of intent.

 Why should I pledge?